Healthcare Marketing Trends 2022: (9 Trends & Case Studies)

 His followers are engaged with him because of his self-help, entrepreneurial style things that he does.
 A botox special would fall on deaf ears and even goes as far as to confuse his audience.

-However, finding a local influencer who followers align with your botox offer could garner thousands of new followers, inquiries and new visitors to your website.
+However, finding a local influencer whose followers align with your botox offer could garner thousands of new followers, inquiries and new visitors to your website.

-Take the example here.
-A local facial plastic surgeon was able to reach out and score Kim Zolciak Biermann (Real Housewives of Atlanta) to come in an receive Ultherapy treatment.
+Take the plastic surgery marketing example here.
+A local facial plastic surgeon was able to reach out and score Kim Zolciak Biermann (Real Housewives of Atlanta) to come in and receive Ultherapy treatment.
 My guess would be in exchange for a complementary treatment the share her honest experience with her follows.

 The result?
 18,425 likes and hundreds of comments on her page.
 I can guarantee you local women (target marketing) came in droves to the doctor’s Instagram page to learn more.
 It immediately gives street cred to the practice because “if it is good enough for Kim Zolciak it’s good enough for me”.